 People do short fasts and long fasts for many reasons.
-Some claim that it helps to reduce the risk of disease, to clean out toxins from the body; while others do it for spiritual and religious reasons.
+Some claim that it helps to reduce the risk of disease, to clean out toxins from the body.
+While other people do it for spiritual and religious reasons.
 I’ve had quite a lot of experience with short fasts of about one to three days, but never more than this.
 Is there any benefit going beyond this?

 - Increased motivation

 When you fast you also increase the production of a protein called Brain-derived neurotrophic factor (BDNF).
 This protein is also increased when a person is on a calorie restricted diet or is exercising.
 The beneficial effects of BDNF are primarily:

 - Enhanced learning and memory